-• For control of costs.
+- For control of costs.
 Control of costs is a primary use of manufacturing cost accounting and cost analysis.
 The major elements of costs-labor, material, and manufacturing expenses-must be segregated by product, by type of cost, and by responsibility.
-For example, the actual number of parts used in the assembly of an airplane section, such as a wing, may be compared to the bill for materials and correction action taken when appropriate.

-- For planning and performance measurement.
+For example, the actual number of parts used in the assembly of an airplane section, such as a wing, may be compared to the bill for materials and corrective action taken when appropriate. - For planning and performance measurement.
 Closely related to cost control is the use of cost data for effective planning and performance measurement.
 Some of the same information used for cost control purposes may be used for the planning of manufacturing operations.
 For example, the standards used for cost control of manufacturing expenses can be used to plan these expenses for future periods with due consideration to past experience relative to established standards.
 Cost analysis can be utilized, as part of the planning process, to determine the probable effect of different courses of action.
 Again, a comparison of manufacturing costs versus purchasing a particular part or component can be made to help with make-or-buy decisions.
 The use of cost analysis would extend to many facets of the total planning process. - For price setting.
 A critical reason for supplying cost data is to establish selling prices.
-The manufactured cost of a product is not necessarily the sole determinant in setting prices, since the desired gross margin and the price acceptable to the market are also significant factors.
-As more companies realize that direct labor and materials are relatively fixed costs, management will concentrate on designing the product to fit a specific price, cost, and gross margin; the controller should be included in this process to advise management in regard to indirect and direct costs. - For inventory valuation.
+Materials and labor typically are large components of the cost of a product, and so form a bottom limit below which prices should not be dropped. - For inventory valuation.
 One of the key objectives of a costing system is the determination of a product unit cost and the valuation of inventories.
 Inventory valuation is also a prerequisite to an accurate determination of the cost of goods sold in the statement of income and expense.
 The manufacturing cost system should recognize this fact and include sufficient cost details to accomplish this purpose.

 A fundamental responsibility of the controller in the product cost area is to ensure that the manufacturing cost systems have been established to serve the needs and requirements of the production executives.
 The controller is the fact finder regarding costs and is responsible for seeing that factory management is furnished with sufficient cost information on a timely basis and in a proper format to effect control and planning.
 It is imperative that the cost data be accurate and that production management be provided with a clear interpretation of the facts.
-Merely presenting the facts is not enough; the cost information must be communicated in an understandable manner, because many production executives are not fully aware of the ramifications.
+Merely presenting the facts is not enough; the cost information must be communicated in an understandable manner because many production executives are not fully aware of the ramifications.
 The controller should develop educational techniques to aid the factory management in the utilization of cost data for effective decision making.
 A sound cost philosophy must be adopted at all levels of responsibility.
 The controller's staff should have a thorough understanding of the factory operations and how the products are manufactured and should be able to relate the cost figures to various products.
 Doing this takes extra effort and cooperation between the controller's staff and the operating personnel.